LarsBreuren/real-time-web-1920/README.md

 - [x] Connection with moviedb API
 - [x] Generate random movies in rooms
 - [x] Score system
-- [ ] Diffrent options with answers
+- [x] Diffrent options with answers
+- [x] Diffrent catogories for the quiz
 - [ ] Fix that the same movie isnt asked again. (array with asked movies).
-- [ ] Database with connections
 - [ ] Highscores